 Choose a spot with some morning sun, if you can, to plant your Firepower Sacred Bamboo, as the fall colors will be best with some sun, but it will also thrive in light shade and grow well in deeper shade too.
 It will establish best in soil with plenty of organic material added, and while young it should be watered regularly.
 However once established it has great drought tolerance and will grow with very little care.
 It is also not subject to insect attack or diseases, so this really is the perfect plant for a beautiful low-maintenance garden.

+The Firepower Nandina is hardy from zones 6 to 9.
 In zones 8 to 10 Firepower Sacred Bamboo is evergreen and keeps its red fall leaves all winter, until they are added to by new, green growth in spring.
 In cooler areas, when the temperature falls below 10oF it may lose some or all of its foliage, but the upright canes remain attractive.
 So this will happen if you live in the cooler parts of zone 7, and if you live in zone 6 you may see some canes die over winter, but the plant will sprout back from the base.
 So there are only a few gardeners – in the coldest regions – that cannot enjoy the beauty of Firepower Sacred Bamboo in their garden.